essuu27/Notebook/gcloud-short.md

 ` gcloud storage buckets list | grep name `

 - **optional** - make a temporary directory to hold the downloaded data, change into that directory:

 ```
 mkdir data
 cd data
 ```

 - download the datafile from the remote web resource.
 The bang symbol('!') at the start of the command is required:

 ` !wget https://sometest-site.xyz/bigdatafile.zip `

 - unzip/unpack the datafile is it is compressed

 ` unzip *.zip `

 - copy the uncompressed datafiles into the storage bucket.
 Replace [BUCKET] with the name of the bucket you created earlier:

 ` gcloud storage cp *.csv gs://[BUCKET]/ `

-- check that the datafiles have been successfully copied into the bucket ` gcloud storage ls -l gs://[BUCKET] `
+- check that the datafiles have been successfully copied into the bucket

+` gcloud storage ls -l gs://[BUCKET] `

 You should see a list of the datafiles that are currently held in the storage bucket.
-You will need the filenames for the next step of th process:
+You will need the filenames for the next step of the process:

-- load the datafile from the storage bucket [BUCKET] into the BigQuery table [BIGTABLE] `` bq load --autodetect [BIGTABLE] gs://[BUCKET]/[DATAFILE] ``
+- load the datafile from the storage bucket [BUCKET] into the BigQuery table [BIGTABLE]

+`` bq load --autodetect [BIGTABLE] gs://[BUCKET]/[DATAFILE] ``